The World's Most Beautiful Birds

 Check out the courtship display of a tragopan satyra!

 Which of these gorgeous birds was your favorite?
 Let me know in the comments below!
-For more interesting animals, check out this article!
+For even more beautiful birds of the world, click here!